 Chicken Livers with Shallots and Marsala

-Rich, earthy chicken livers sauteed in Marsala wine with shallots and Italian herbs are served over polenta with bacon.
+Rich, earthy chicken livers sauteed in Marsala wine with shallots and Italian herbs are served over Creamy Polenta with Bacon and Sage.

 - Servings: 4